DFIRnotes/dfirnotes.github.io/_posts/2017-04-01-gse-study-list.md

 author: adricnet
 ---

-Herein are a few notes on my journey to GSE as traditionally made and posted before the exam.
+Herein are a few notes on my journey towards GSE as traditionally made and posted before the exam.
 For more info on GSE see the official site: https://giac.org/gse

 Preparatory Studies (~5 years)